 In \cite{Momihara18}, Momihara gave a construction of strongly regular Cayley graphs on the additive groups of finite fields based on three-valued Gauss periods.
 As corollaries, he obtained two infinite families and one sporadic example of new strongly regular Cayley graphs.
-The construction in \cite{Momihara18} can be viewed as a generalization of the construction of strongly regular Cayley graphs given by Bamberg et al. \cite{BambergLMX17}.
+The construction in \cite{Momihara18} can be viewed as a generalization of the construction of strongly regular Cayley graphs given by Bamberg, Lee, Momihara and Xiang \cite{BambergLMX17}.

 \begin{thm} \emph{(\cite[Theorem 1.1]{Momihara18})} Let $q$ be a prime power.
 There exists a strongly regular Cayley graph on the additive group of $\FFF_{q^6}$ with negative Latin square type parameters $(q^6, r(q^3 + 1), q^3 + r^2 - 3r, r^2 - r)$, where $r = M(q^2 - 1)/2$, in the following cases: \begin{itemize} \item[\rm (a)] $M = 3$ and $q \equiv 7~(\mod~24)$; \item[\rm (b)] $M = 7$ and $q \equiv 11, 51~(\mod~56)$. \end{itemize} \end{thm}